N-HANS/N-HANS/README.md

 You can download the respository to train your own selective noise suppression system and speech separation system using N-HANS architecture.
 1. To train a selective noise suppression system, please direct to N-HANS/N_HANS___Selective_Noise/ and create clean speech and noise list using __create_seeds(speech_dir, noise_dir)__, which will generate for each a .pkl file.
 To train a speech separation system, please direct to N-HANS/N_HANS___Speech_Separation/ and create target and interference speech list using __create_seeds(target_dir, interference_dir)__, which will generate for each a .pkl file.

+- The AudioSet noise seeds list that we used for generating training, validation and test set in our publication is provided as .pkl files in __AudioSet_seeds__ above.

 2. Run main.py script with your specifications, as FLAGS appear in the following table (default specifications were used to achieve our trained_models).
-The reader.py provides the training, validataion and test data pipeline and feeds the data to main.py, in which N-HANS neural networks are located.
-The training process will then start, its information will be shown.
+The reader.py provides the training, validataion and test data pipeline and feeds the data to main.py, in which N-HANS neural networks are constructed.

 | FLAGS | Default | Funcationalities |
 |---|---:|---|